TurtIeSocks/account-manager/README.md

 ### `kinanOutputFolder`

 The _relative_ path from the directory that you're executing this script.
 So if you're in the root of this project, and your output is in `../kinan/output`, you would put that here.
+If you leave this blank, it will instead determine the difference in level 0s made by comparing the total counts in the database since the last run.

 ### `levelerDb`